TANGO-Project/energy-modeller/README.md

 In the case where the observer current load is being used the observe_time.min and observe_time.sec parameters are used to indicate the size of the observation window for CPU utilisation.
 The two values are simply added together to make the total observation window time.
 The default observation window size is 15 minutes.

+The main options for workload prediction which can be used when the energy modeller are:

+* CpuAndAcceleratorEnergyPredictor
+* CpuAndBiModalAcceleratorEnergyPredictor

+These both use calibration data for accelerators such as graphics cards to better understand the relationship betweeen workload and utilisation.

-The other options for workload prediction are:
+The other options for workload prediction which can be used when the energy modeller is configured for virtual machines.
+These are:
 * BasicAverageCpuWorkloadPredictor
 * BasicAverageCpuWorkloadPredictorDisk
 * BootAverageCpuWorkloadPredictor